crispy-pepper/WRO_2024/README.md

 Realizing that waiting for the wall to be passed would not provide an adequate turn, our goal was to create a turn algorithm that could pre-emptively detect that a turn was needed.
 Our solution was to use the blue and orange lines on the mat to decide when to turn.
 Another small ROI was added to detect orange and blue contours.

-Depending on which of the colours was detected first, the algorithm would turn the correct direction accordingly.
+Depending on which of the colours was detected first, the algorithm would turn in the correct direction accordingly.
 The turn would be ended after the opposite colour line was detected and the respective wall was detected again on the camera.

-The same logic for if a wall was no longer detected from the first algorithm was also used in conjunction, creating an algorithm that would turn in a more optimized path.
+The same logic for if a wall was no longer detected from the first algorithm was also used in conjunction, creating an algorithm that would turn into a more optimized path.

 ```py